KoalaBR/spotlight/readme.md

 The button next to the display mode selection allows you to rename, delete or add tags as you wish.

-Finally we have the button *search* and *Image*.
+Finally we have the buttons *Image Dir*, *search* and *Image*.
 Search will start a search for new images (which may not be successful).
 As the program shows a downloaded image in the background every 10 seconds you may be interested in seeing the complete picture.
 In that case press *Image* to hide most of the GUI except for the *back* button which will show the GUI again.
+*Image Dir* opens the location in a file explorer where Spotlight stored the images.

 ## Context menu